 There’s no formal restaurant, but food is a big part of the Olas lifestyle.
 The chefs prepare a seasonally-inspired menu for breakfast, lunch and dinner, using the best local and organic ingredients they can get their hands on.
 Each day, let the staff know whether you'll be joining them for lunch and/or dinner, as everything is made from scratch, highlighting the unique, vibrant flavors of the Yucatan.
 Vegetarian, vegan, and gluten-free diets can all be catered for, too.

 None, but beers, wine and margaritas are available on request; guests and the owners often share a beer together and catch up on the day.

 Breakfast is served from 8am to 10am; lunch from 1pm to 2pm.

-Four out of seven suites have either a full-size or mini refrigerator that you can stock with goodies for out-of-hours snacking.
+Five out of seven suites have either a full-size or mini refrigerator that you can stock with goodies for out-of-hours snacking.

 Olas Tulum, set on a private beach, is the very last hotel on the Tulum strip before the entrance to the Sian Ka’an Biosphere.

 Fly into Cancún International Airport (www.cancun-airport.com), which is about a 90-minute drive from the hotel.
 Take your pick of airlines that fly direct from the US, including JetBlue (www.jetblue.com), American Airlines (www.aa.com) and United (www.united.com).
 From London, British Airways (www.britishairways.com) and Virgin Atlantic (www.virgin-atlantic.com) have direct flights from Gatwick (www.gatwickairport.com).
 One-way transfers with the hotel are $140 for two guests.